-If you work for a charity that needs funding, this post will help you understand more about how to build a fundraising strategy.
+If you work for a charity that needs funding, this post will help you understand more about how to build a fundraising strategy aimed at individuals.
 We will help you explore the options, understand the pros and cons and build a fundraising strategy to help your charity grow.

 Charities can raise funds from a range of sources and each has its own challenges.
 Broadly grouped, the sources include:

-We’ve written elsewhere about grant funding, which typically comes from trusts, foundations and government.
-In this post, we’ll focus on developing a charity fundraising strategy for individuals.
+We’ve written elsewhere about about grant funding, which typically comes from trusts, foundations and government, and about corporate fundraising.
+In this post, we’ll focus on developing a charity fundraising strategy aimed at individuals.

 What is a charity fundraising strategy?